eurostat/java4eurostat/README.md

 ### Setup

-java4eurostat uses [Apache Maven](http://maven.apache.org/).
-To use java4eurostat in a Java-Maven project, add it as a dependency to the *pom.xml* file:
+[Java4eurostat](https://github.com/eurostat/java4eurostat) uses [Apache Maven](http://maven.apache.org/).
+To use java4eurostat, add it as a dependency to the *pom.xml* file:

 ```
 <dependency>